SNmcdarby1/xascapade1/README.md

 # xascapade
-It a booking platform for holiday destination -MS2-project)
+This is a booking platform for holiday destination -MS2-project)